-When one of my teams won their first championship with myself as GM, my friends thought it was because of me and congratulated me as if I was Brian Sabean.
-While I never denied it, nothing could be further from the truth.
+When my team won their first championship with myself as GM, my friends thought it was because of me and congratulated me as if I was Brian Sabean.
+While I never denied it :), nothing could be further from the truth.

 Let’s look at the relationship between big league clubs and their affiliates as a trade: